Unified Framework for Identity and Imagined Action Recognition from EEG patterns: Related works

-The scientific literature offers several works related to the analysis of Electroencephalography (EEG) signals, starting from those specifically focused on developing features and representations that can be used for a variety of downstream applications.
-Bashivan et al.~\cite{bashivan2015learning} specifically showed the importance of crafting features that are invariant to inter- and intra-subject differences, as well as to inherent noise associated with the collection of EEG data.
+The scientific literature offers several works related to the analysis of EEG signals, starting from those specifically focused on developing features and representations that can be used for a variety of downstream applications.

+Bashivan et al.~\cite{bashivan2016learning} specifically showed the importance of crafting features that are invariant to inter- and intra-subject differences, as well as to inherent noise associated with the collection of EEG data.
 They transformed the signals into a sequence of topology-preserving multi-spectral images.
-They then trained a deep recurrent convolutional network, and focused on a task of cognitive load classification for representation learning and assessment.
-Inspired by the described data representation, here we introduce a mesh-to-image transformation that enables a 2D convolutional processing, while reducing the potential loss of information introduced by the interpolation used in~\cite{bashivan2015learning}.
-Kasabov et al.~\cite{kasabov2014neucube} argued that Spiking Neural Networks (SNN) are particularly suited to the representation of EEG and other types of spatio/spectro temporal brain data, as they are based on the same computational principle, i.e. spiking formation processing.
-Based on this observation, the authors defined a neural architecture (NeuCube) based on a three-dimensional evolving SNN, aiming at approximating the structural and functional areas of interest of the brain that are related to modeling temporal brain data.
-The proposed representation was presented as potentially useful for the discovery of functional pathways from data, as well as the prediction of system of future brain activities.
-Monsy and Vinod~\cite{monsy2020eeg} devised a novel feature called Frequency-Weighted Power (FWP), which represents the power of a specific frequency band multiplied and integrated by its corresponding power density value.
-The authors evaluated this representation in the context of user identification, and hypothesized that the improvement with respect to traditional Power Spectral Density is due to FWP's dependency on a specific frequency point, as such carrying more discriminative information.
+They then trained a deep recurrent neural network (RNN), and focused on a task of cognitive load classification for representation learning and assessment.
+Inspired by the described data representation, here we introduce a matrix transformation that enables a 2D convolutional processing, while reducing the potential loss of information introduced by the interpolation used in~\cite{bashivan2016learning}.

+Kasabov et al.~\cite{kasabov2014neucube} argued that spiking neural networks (SNN) are particularly suited to the representation of EEG and other types of spatio/spectro temporal brain data, as they are based on the same computational principle, i.e. spiking formation processing.
+Based on this observation, they defined a neural architecture (NeuCube) based on a three-dimensional evolving SNN, aiming at approximating the structural and functional areas of interest of the brain that are related to modeling temporal brain data.
+The proposed representation was presented as potentially useful for the discovery of functional pathways from data, as well as the prediction of future brain activities.

+Monsy and Vinod~\cite{monsy2020eeg} devised a novel feature called frequency-weighted power (FWP), which represents the power of a specific frequency band multiplied and integrated by its corresponding power density value.
+The authors evaluated this representation in the context of user identification, and hypothesized that the improvement with respect to traditional power spectral density (PSD) is due to FWP's dependency on a specific frequency point, as such carrying more discriminative information.